odata2ts/odata2ts/packages/http-client-api/README.md

 The responsibilities of the HTTP Client are:
 - HTTP request execution
-- Mapping responses to conventionalized structures
+- mapping responses to conventionalized structures
-- Custom request configuration (optional)
+- custom request configuration (optional)
-- Automatic CSRF Token Handling (optional)
+- automatic CSRF Token Handling (optional)

 Features like **optimistic locking** (via `ETag`) or **batch requests** are currently not in scope of the HTTP client and may never be.